Your pre-retirement checklist.

 Update your will

-If you have not reviewed your will in the past five years, or if your circumstances have changed (marriage, divorce, grandchildren, property changes), your will may not reflect your current intentions.
+If you have not reviewed it in the past five years, or your circumstances have changed (marriage, divorce, grandchildren, property changes), it may not reflect your current intentions.

 Establish or review powers of attorney

-An enduring power of attorney allows a trusted person to manage your financial and legal affairs if you lose capacity.
-A medical power of attorney (or advance health directive in Queensland) covers healthcare decisions.
-These documents must be in place before they are needed.
+An enduring power of attorney covers financial and legal affairs if you lose capacity; an advance health directive in Queensland covers healthcare.
+Both must be in place before they are needed.

 Review super death benefit nominations

-Your superannuation is not automatically covered by your will.
-Check whether your super fund has a current binding death benefit nomination (BDBN) in place and whether it aligns with your intentions.
-BDBNs typically expire every three years unless your fund offers non-lapsing nominations.
+Your super is not automatically covered by your will.
+Check your fund has a current binding death benefit nomination (BDBN); these typically expire every three years unless non-lapsing.

 Consider the tax implications of your estate